CHI-90001 - Chinese (Mandarin) 1

 Understand and use simple grammatical structures and rules and develop language learning strategies: 1,2,3

-Recognise and act upon very basic cultural differences as encountered in everyday situations and demonstrate knowledge of common traditions China: 1,2,3
+Recognise and act upon very basic cultural differences as encountered in everyday situations and demonstrate knowledge of common traditions in China: 1,2,3

 Study hours